Undecided

 HUA/SS/Intro Course

-Your third course should be a Humanities and Arts, or Social Science course.
+Your third course should be a Humanities and Arts, Social Science, or Introductory Engineering/Computer Science Course.
 More information is available about these courses below.

 Every student at WPI must complete the Humanities and Arts (HUA) Requirement.
 This consists of 6 courses in HUA subjects.
 The subjects available for HUA are: